 “After 6 weeks of therapy with Paul I am now able to walk, run and even play football without pain.
 The impact of improving my muscular system has been profound.”

 Whilst I enjoy getting 5 star reviews from great people like Hayden, they are not my end goal.
-My wider mission is to demonstrate the profound effect exercise can have when it’s applied in the right way and reduce the number of people undergoing unnecessary medical intervention.
+My wider mission is to demonstrate the profound effect exercise can have when it’s applied in the right way.

 It’s troubling to think that there are more people out there who are receiving powerful medication when the underlying issue may be a deficit in their muscular system.
 Especially when the long term health consequences of this type of medication are considered.